StudioM13 joins the Portland Winter Light Festival (February 7 - 9, 2019, Portland, OR)

-We are excited to be participating in the Winter Light Festival this February, with the first iteration of Artifact.
+We are excited to be participating in the PDX Winter Light Festival this February, with the first iteration of Artifact.
 This will be the first opportunity to see work developed during our residency at PLAYA.
-Come by the Skylab Architecture office windows between 5:30 and 9pm during the festival.
+Come by the Skylab Architecture office windows between 6 and 10pm during the festival.

 Lisa tours with Meshi Chavez for California performance and workshop: October 2018